PipedreamHQ/pipedream/docs/docs/workflows/steps/code/async/README.md

 ### Other solutions

-Many functions that accept callbacks can also be "[promisified](https://javascript.info/promisify)": converted into a function that returns a Promise, and that you can `await`.

 If a specific library doesn't support Promises, you can often find an equivalent library that does support Promises.
 For example, many older HTTP clients like `request` didn't support Promises natively, but the community [published packages that wrapped it with a Promise-based interface](https://www.npmjs.com/package/request#promises--asyncawait) (note: `request` has been deprecated, this is just an example).

 ## False positives